pp242/starting-ubuntu/README.md

 Click on the OS X hosts to download

 <hr/>

+## Clone it

+clone it onto your computer in the folder you want

+go into the file you downloaded and run

+	vagrant up

+## Do it yourself

 Once downloaded run the files and follow instructions for them to install them both